 5. Functional Integration of Strategy Is Key

-A Forbes report, The Rise of the New Marketing Organization, identified several critical trends when it comes to marketing analytics strategy.
+A Forbes report identified several critical trends when it comes to marketing analytics strategy.
 The report noted that data-driven marketing must be an enterprise-wide effort — one that requires data, expertise and innovative thinking from many parts of the enterprise.
 You must ensure that the data strategy includes stakeholders from all functional areas of the bank.
 Stakeholder representation on the strategy and implementation teams is critical.
 To get organization-wide buy-in, everybody should be on board and have a contributing role in developing the data strategy.

 Many financial institutions are unwilling to share data and results across functional areas, but making data analytics accessible across the wider organization will be a critical factor in making data part of your organization’s DNA.
 A strong and democratic data governance approach is one way to ensure that data and the resulting insights are at least shared by the most important internal constituencies — marketing, retail, sales, customer service, operations, human resources and finance.